j-tee/front-end/README.md

 > To start and run this project

-- bundle install
+- npm install
-- rails s
+- npm start

 To get a local copy up and running, follow these steps.